jlevers/selling-partner-api/docs/Model/OrdersV0/Order.md

 **purchase_date** | **string** | The date when the order was created. |
 **last_update_date** | **string** | The date when the order was last updated.

-Note: LastUpdateDate is returned with an incorrect date for orders that were last updated before 2009-04-01. |
+__Note__: LastUpdateDate is returned with an incorrect date for orders that were last updated before 2009-04-01. |
 **order_status** | **string** | The current order status. |
 **fulfillment_channel** | **string** | Whether the order was fulfilled by Amazon (AFN) or by the seller (MFN). | [optional] **sales_channel** | **string** | The sales channel of the first item in the order. | [optional]